Applying to master’s programmes

 Aalto University students may order an official transcript of records as instructed on the Into portal (into.aalto.fi).
 The official electronic transcript of records must be uploaded to the online application form.

-- If you have completed or are completing more than one university degree that you would like to be considered, submit the official transcript of records and, if you have graduated, certified copy of your official degree certificate.
+- If you have completed or are completing more than one university degree that you would like to be considered, submit the official transcript of records and, if you have graduated, a certified copy of your official degree certificate.
 Your studies will be considered only if the study certificates are submitted in the required manner.

 Write “Master's admissions” on the envelope.
 Submit paper documents to the postal address: